bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 {% include image.html file="pi-hole-dhcp-settings.png" description="Enabling the DHCP server on the Pi-hole" %}

-After making these changes, you may need to restart the Google Wifi network.
-Once all devices have reconnected with new DHCP leases, you can test everything by pointing a web browser at [http://pi.hole/admin](http://pi.hole/admin) which should now display the Pi-hole dashboard.
+After making these changes, you should restart the Google Wifi network.
+Once all devices have reconnected with new DHCP leases, you can test everything by pointing a web browser at [http://pi.hole/admin](http://pi.hole/admin), which should now display the Pi-hole dashboard.

 ## Troubleshooting

-If at any point during setup your phone or computer loses its connection to the network such that you can no longer communicate with the Pi-hole device, you may need to temporarily change the DNS settings on your device to point directly at the Pi-hole rather than `8.8.8.8` or whatever the default setting is.
+If at any point during setup your phone or computer loses its connection to the network such that you can no longer communicate with the Pi-hole, you may need to temporarily change the DNS settings on your device to point directly at the Pi-hole rather than `8.8.8.8` or whatever the default setting is.
 Incidentally, this method also allows you to configure individual devices to either use or bypass the Pi-hole DNS server should it become necessary.

 ## Conclusion

 Hopefully this article helped you get up and running with Pi-hole on your Google Wifi network, and that the two devices are living harmoniously together.
-For more information on Pi-hole setup and operation, check out the References section below.
+For more information on Pi-hole setup and operation, check out the [Pi-hole Docs](https://docs.pi-hole.net/), or the links in the References section below.

 {% include image.html file="pi-hole-google.jpg" description="Pi-hole and Google Wifi living in harmony" %}